cockroachdb/docs/v20.1/admin-ui-hardware-dashboard.md

 ### Capacity metrics

-The **available** disk capacity equals the amount of empty disk space that can be occupied by CockroachDB data.
-This value cannot exceed the store size, which is determined as follows:
+The **available** disk capacity equals the amount of empty disk space, up to the value of the maximum store size.
+The store size is determined as follows:

 - If a store size was specified using the [`--store`](cockroach-start.html#store) flag when starting nodes, this value is used as the limit for CockroachDB data.
 - If no store size has been explicitly set, the actual disk capacity is used as the limit for CockroachDB data.